malte9799/ioi/README.md

 1. Download the unofficial ChatTriggers port for Minecraft 1.21.4 from [github:malte9799/ctjs](https://github.com/malte9799/ctjs/releases).
 2. Place the downloaded `.jar` file into your Minecraft `mods` folder.
 3. Launch Minecraft and join a Singeplayer World or a Server.
-4. Run `/ct files` to ensure the mod is installed correctly A explorer Window will open where you need to place the IoI Module.
+4. Run `/ct files` to ensure the mod is installed correctly.
+A explorer Window will open where you need to place the IoI Module from Step 2.

 ### Step 2: Download IoI Module